Package insert / prescribing information

 Endocrine – Rare occurrences of a syndrome attributable to inappropriate antidiuretic hormone secretion have been observed in patients treated with Vincristine sulfate.
 This syndrome is characterized by high urinary sodium excretion in the presence of hyponatremia; renal or adrenal disease, hypotension, dehydration, azotemia, and clinical edema are absent.
 With fluid deprivation, improvement occurs in the hyponatremia and in the renal loss of sodium.

 Hematologic – Vincristine sulfate injection does not appear to have any constant or significant effect on platelets or red blood cells.
 Serious bone–marrow depression is usually not a major dose–limiting event.
 However, anemia, leukopenia, and thrombocytopenia have been reported.
 Thrombocytopenia, if present when therapy with Vincristine sulfate injection is begun, may actually improve before the appearance of bone marrow remission.
+Granulocytopenia has been reported.

 Skin – Alopecia and rash have been reported.

-Other – Fever and headache have occurred.
+Other – Fever, headache, dehydration, and hyperuricemia have occurred.

 Side effects following the use of Vincristine sulfate injection are dose related.
 In pediatric patients under 13 years of age, death has occurred following doses of Vincristine sulfate that were 10 times those recommended for therapy.
 Severe symptoms may occur in this patient group following dosages of 3 to 4 mg/m2.
 Adults can be expected to experience severe symptoms after single doses of 3 mg/m2 or more (see ADVERSE REACTIONS).
 Therefore, following administration of doses higher than those recommended, patients can be expected to experience exaggerated side effects.
 Supportive care should include the following: (1) prevention of side effects resulting from the syndrome of inappropriate antidiuretic hormone secretion (preventive treatment would include restriction of fluid intake and perhaps the administration of a diuretic affecting the function of Henle's loop and the distal tubule); (2) administration of anticonvulsants; (3) use of enemas or cathartics to prevent ileus (in some instances, decompression of the gastrointestinal tract may be necessary); (4) monitoring the cardiovascular system; (5) determining daily blood counts for guidance in transfusion requirements.